kzssc/ac-cv/index.md

 `2016-2017`
 __University of Warwick__

-- MA Political and Legal Theory
-- *double degree with Universitat Pompeu Fabra*
+- MA Political and Legal Theory, double degree with Universitat Pompeu Fabra

 `2013-2016`
 __University of Essex__